Communism in the Philippines: Establishment of the PKP

 In light of the aftermath of the Cabiao raid, PKP leadership began to adopt a "retreat for defense" policy, reducing the army organization to teams of three to five member groups and avoiding direct confrontation with the enemy.
 Most Hukbalahap squadrons did not follow such a policy, and a party conference in September 1944 declared the retreat for defense policy to have been erroneous.
-Vicente Lava was removed as general secretary.
+Vicente Lava was eventually removed as general secretary.
 By the end of the war, the Huks had 1,200 engagements, and inflicted some 25,000 enemy casualties.
 The Huks' strength consisted of 20,000 fully armed regulars and some 50,000 reservists.

 At the end of the war and the return of American presence in the Philippines, USAFFE guerillas and former PC members forcibly disarmed Huk squadrons while charging other guerrillas of treason, sedition, and subversive activity.
 Huk leaders Luis Taruc, Casto Alejandrino, and other leaders were briefly arrested before being released by the Sergio Osmeña government.
 The PKP formally disbanded the Hukbalahap and formed the Hukbalahap Veterans' League (Hukvets) in an effort to get the Hukbalahap recognized as a legitimate guerrilla movement.

 The PKP formed the Democratic Alliance, supporting Osmeña in the 1946 Presidential elections in an effort to defeat Manuel Roxas, who was seen as the lesser of two evils.
 The DA fielded candidates for Congress and Senate, including Vicente Lava, who was part of the PKP's Central Committee at the time.
 Six congressional candidates won, including Taruc, Juan Feleo, and Jesus Lava, but were prevented from taking their oaths in Congress by the Roxas administration, due to their opposition to the Bell Trade Act.